liferay/liferay-docs-dxp-cloud/user/articles/05-app-management/03-environment-variables.markdown

     key-value pair, with the variable name (key) in a field on the left, and the value in the field to its right.

 3. Click *Save*.

-| **Note:** Your changes aren't registered until you click the Save button.
-Once
-| you do so, the service restarts with the new environment variable values.
+The service now restarts with the updated environment variables.

 ![Figure 1: You can add environment variables via the web console.](../../images/env-vars-add-web-console.png)